 - Citi® / AAdvantage® Platinum Select® World Elite Mastercard®

 Remember that you only earn 1 Loyalty Point per $1 spent.
 Category multipliers where you earn extra miles for certain types of spending will not yield extra Loyalty Points.
-An example is the American Airlines AAdvantage® MileUp®, which earns 2 miles per $1 spent at grocery stores.
+An example is the American Airlines AAdvantage® MileUp® Card, which earns 2 miles per $1 spent at grocery stores.
 While you would earn 100 AA miles after spending $50 at the supermarket, you would still earn just 50 Loyalty Points.

 Additionally, American Airlines issues some international co-branded credit cards.
 Some of these can earn 1.5-2 Loyalty Points per $1 spent.
 Check the list of countries here to see which cards are available in your country and what the earning rates are.